anonaddy/addy.io/source/faq.md

 * PTR record check - if the sender has no valid PTR record it is rejected

 <h3 class="faq-category">Privacy & trust</h3>

+## Does addy.io block tracking pixels? {#does-addy-io-block-tracking-pixels}

+Yes.
+On Lite and Pro, addy.io can remove known tracking pixels from forwarded HTML emails so senders cannot tell when you opened a message.
+This is enabled by default.
+You can turn it off in **Settings > General**.

+If pixels are removed, the email banner includes a **View report** link.
+The report data is encoded in the URL and is not stored in the database.

+For details, limits, and how to change the setting, see [Blocking tracking pixels in forwarded emails](/help/blocking-tracking-pixels-in-forwarded-emails/).

 ## Where is the server located? {#where-is-the-server-located}